hamandakuntz/hamandakuntz/README.md

 # Hello there! 👋🏻

 - 🛠 Since I was a child I liked to learn by myself of how things work
-- 🌱 Currently increasing my knowledge of TypeScript and TypeORM
+- 🌱 Currently increasing my knowledge of TypeScript, TypeORM and object oriented programming
 - 🔭 A very curious person and ready to face changes
 - 👯 Looking to join a team where I can collaborate with good and pratical ideas
 - 💬 Ask me about ...
 Everything you need